 The presentation of the information by C.M. often is very strict and business-like.
 This leaves less room for discussion regarding interpretation (don’t even get me started about P.M. on this topic).

 Final Round!
 Who’s got the most stamina?

-Both C.M. as well as P.M. showed some impressive moves in the first and second round.
+Both C.M., as well as P.M., showed some impressive moves in the first and second rounds.
 This match clearly has become personal!

 Most of the time P.M. is therefore used for personal overviews, quickly jotting down your thoughts and ideas, etc.